markh-de/KiVar/README.md

    An entry in a KiVar-specific custom field of a component (symbol or footprint) to be interpreted by the KiVar rule processor.

  * **Assignment:**
-   A group of one or more Records containing Choice Expressions to assign a set of data to the same assignment target (e.g. the component itself, or an existing custom field of the component).
+   A group of one or more Records containing [Choice Expressions](#choice-expressions) to assign a set of data to the same Assignment target (e.g. the [component itself](#component-scope), or an existing [custom field of the component](#field-scope)).

+In the following sections, these and other specific KiVar terms are capitalized.

 #### Fundamentals

-Each component that uses KiVar variation rules must bind to exactly one variation **Aspect** to which all variation **Choices** for that component will then relate to.
+Each component that uses KiVar variation rules must bind to _exactly one_ variation **Aspect** to which all specified variation **Choices** for that component will then relate to.

 > [!IMPORTANT]
 > There may exist _multiple_ Aspects per design, and for each Aspect there may exist _multiple_ Choices.